 Yurts have seen a huge rise in popularity in recent years as people gravitate toward eco-friendly and inexpensive shelters.
-These lightweight, tent-like structures are modern adaptations of ancient Asian nomad shelters.
+Off grid yurt living is not a new concept; these lightweight, tent-like structures are modern adaptations of ancient Asian nomad shelters.
 They are usually built with a circular wood frame, lattice walls, and some sort of fabric cover.

 While yurts are traditionally known for their portability, they are more sturdy than tents and we are seeing more and more examples of people using them as a primary residence.

 Grace Brogan and John Kamman are two such people.
 But they certainly aren’t residing in the typical warm and cozy vacation-style setting you might associate with yurt living.
 They live in their yurt full time in one of the coldest states in the US.

 Residing in a yurt may seem like an unusual choice for two employed people with three master’s degrees between them, but for Grace and John, the yurt is a stepping stone toward eventually building an off grid home.
 It serves as a good learning experience.

 John Enger of Minnesota Public Radio News recently traveled to Grace and John’s yurt – a dozen miles north of Bemidji, MN and a half mile hike across a snowy field – to visit the yurt and talk to the couple about their way of life.

 The yurt has all the amenities of a small home arranged inside the circular framework, including a kitchen area, a dining table in the center, a bedroom area, a couch, plenty of storage spaces, and a desk.

 Both Grace and John work full time from the yurt via high-speed internet, which is their only connection to the grid.
 They drive into town when they need to, but otherwise have everything they need in their little off grid home.